aavieux/portfolio-s3/README.md

 ### UX design
 In order to have a good User Experience (UX), the project has to have a user friendly User Interface (UI) and an intuitive and easy to way of navigating through the application.
-After an extensive research (mentioned in {...}) I developed my own, which fits the modern etiquette of the front-end side of projects and delivers an easy and understandable way of navigation.
+After an extensive research (mentioned in [Requirements and Design](#lo6-requirements-and-design)) I developed my own, which fits the modern etiquette of the front-end side of projects and delivers an easy and understandable way of navigation.
 <br>